harness/developer-hub/docs/continuous-integration/use-ci/codebase-configuration/clone-and-process-multiple-codebases-in-the-same-pipeline.md

 Pay attention to settings like the [Dockerfile setting](/docs/continuous-integration/ci-technical-reference/build-and-push-to-docker-hub-step-settings#dockerfile) which assume files are located at the codebase's root directory if not otherwise specified.
 Depending on the default codebase, you might need to specify a non-root path for build files.

-You can also use, for example, a [Run step](/docs/continuous-integration/ci-technical-reference/run-step-settings) to move cloned files around the workspace before building an artifact.
+You can also use, for example, a `cp` command in a [Run step](/docs/continuous-integration/ci-technical-reference/run-step-settings) to move cloned files around the workspace before building an artifact.

 ## YAML example